Openclutch/ahpp-mini-game/README.md

 * **Movement:** Use `WASD` to walk around the garage.
 * **Actions:** Press `E` to work the current bay, `Q` to swap to the next mod kit, number keys select specific kits.
 * **Objective:** Buy kits at the Parts Vendor, install them in your own bays, then cash out finished builds at the Race Terminal.
-Keep bays clear — overheated builds must be purged for $250.
+Keep bays clear — if a tune blows the engine, you owe 150% of that mod's cost to get the car out of the shop.
 * **Events & Crew:** Watch the Street Feed (`H`) for time-limited boosts.
 Charge the plaza spotlight to recruit unique crew members with powerful perks.

 Touch-friendly controls are included for mobile play.